threefoldtecharchive/rivine/doc/transactions/multisig.md

 TXN="$(rivinec wallet sign "$(rivinec wallet create cointransaction \
     97495f5c40d392046bd45c27acc860c6a93581930a735e0990a1e42a05cbe55e \
     01907fef3ba1c3905021ae2d1486adf9bc8721821229a8a858f567b7303a26dfba454db47fa71d 1000)")"
+# NOTE that when creating a transaction, you need to make sure that the total sum of coin inputs,
+# equals the combination of the total sum of coin outputs and the minimum transaction fee.
+# Meaning that the above command will only succeed, if the output with ID
+# '97495f5c40d392046bd45c27acc860c6a93581930a735e0990a1e42a05cbe55e' has a coin value of 1001.

 # send signed raw transaction to our partner
 # so that they can sign the same way: